-For a simple_one_for_one supervisor, the child specification defined in Module:init/1 is used, and ChildSpec must instead be an arbitrary list of terms List.
-The child process is then started by appending List
+For a simple_one_for_one supervisor, the child specification defined in Module:init/l is used, and ChildSpec must instead be an arbitrary list of terms List.
+The child process is then started by appending List to the existing start function arguments, that is, by calling apply(M, F, A++List), where $\{M, F, A\}$ is the start function defined in the child specification.

-- If there already exists a child specification with the specified identifier, ChildSpec is discarded, and the function returns {error,already_present} or {error,{already_started,Child}}, depending on if the corresponding child process is running or not. - If the child process start function returns {ok,Child} or {ok,Child,Info}, the child specification and pid are added to the supervisor and the function returns the same value. - If the child process start function returns ignore, the child specification is added to the supervisor (unless the supervisor is a simple_one_for_one supervisor, see below), the pid is set to undefined, and the function returns {ok, undefined}.
+- If there already exists a child specification with the specified identifier, ChildSpec is discarded, and the function returns {error, already_present} or {error, {already_started, Child}}, depending on if the corresponding child process is running or not. - If the child process start function returns {ok, Child} or {ok, Child, Info}, the child specification and pid are added to the supervisor and the function returns the same value. - If the child process start function returns ignore, the child specification is added to the supervisor (unless the supervisor is a simple_one_for_one supervisor, see below), the pid is set to undefined, and the function returns {ok, undefined}.